Materials & Recycling

 No Drink Cartons

 Drink cartons like the ones used for almond milk or aseptic packaging like those used for shelf-stable broths contain multiple layers of materials, including fiber, plastic, and sometimes aluminum, and require special processing equipment to separate the layers and recover the fiber for recycling.
 These paper mills are limited and not located in the Northeast region of the U.S. Our regional recycling facilities cannot cost-effectively recover and ship these cartons for recycling.
-Please put all drink cartons into the trash.
+Please put all drink cartons and aseptic packaging into the trash.

 No Shredded Paper